LamyZee/svo_inspire/README.md

 # svo_inspire

-The newest commit cannot be successed run MH_03_medium.bag, because of image gray differece.
+The newest commit cannot be successed run MH_03_medium.bag, sparse image align still have some problems.

 SVO is a good opensorce visual odometry, it's fast enough to be deploied on UAV.